-The grill is always fired, the pasta is homemade and wine is served in classic penguin pitchers in a boisterous venue that recalls the Argentina of yesteryear.
+The grill is always fired, the pasta is homemade and wine is served in classic penguin pitchers in a boisterous bogedon that recalls the Argentina of yesteryear.

 The Footballers’ Cantina

-Los Amigos also offers the standard options seen on menus at neighborhood places such as this: omelets, tortillas, tartas (Argentine styled-quiche), lasagne and the omelette de la casa stuffed with vegetable, ham and cheese and made with at least six eggs.
+Los Amigos also offers the standard options seen on menus at neighborhood places such as this: tortillas (omeletes), tartas (Argentine styled-quiche), lasagna and the omelette de la casa stuffed with vegetable, ham and cheese and made with at least six eggs.

-The Friend’s Canteen delivers typical Argentine-style Italian-food, cheap red wine, a local and lively atmosphere, and an unmistakeably Argentine experience, all for much less than fancier tourist dining destinations.
+The Friend’s Canteen delivers typical Argentine-style Italian-food, cheap red wine, a local and lively atmosphere, and an unmistakably Argentine experience, all for much less than fancier tourist dining destinations.

 —by Alice Josselyn